TreyWheeler/MigrationReport/data/DATA_DICTIONARY.md

 - `categoryId`: References `categories.id`.
 - `name`: Display label surfaced to users.
 - `guidance`: Author guidance for maintaining consistent scoring narratives.
+- `informational`: Optional boolean.
+When `true`, the key appears without a score chip and is excluded from scoring averages.

 ### `data/countries.json`
 - `id`: Stable slug that other data (like cities) reference.